b-crumb/apparmor.d-asahi-patches/README.md

 2. Boot, if boot does not work, use the side install and disable the thing.
   * Find out what caused the freeze by disabling profiles.
 For example, you can binary "search" the bottom half of the profiles (abc sorted) `find . -maxdepth 1 -not -type d | sort -h | tail -n 515 | xargs ln -rst disable` (there is I think exactly 1030 profiles in total).
   * `aa-log | grep DENIED` might also help, this helps more though if boot was successful.
+  * You should also `echo "" > /var/log/audit/audit.log` before rebooting to get the newest logs.
 3. Disable profiles you can't fix.
 Add those really needed disable (and not convenience `succeeding-boot-disable/`) to `disable`.
 4. Only add changes to `local`, `disable` (or `.d` files, in the other subfolders).
   * You should be able to write your changes in the repo, make install- whichever you used, and then uninstall should catch too if you don't remove the file later.
+5. **MAKE SURE** that you:
+  * Where possible **ADD ERRORS** above the rules so we have a REFERENCE to see why the rules were added.
+  * **ABSTRACT OUT** as much as possible by checking the profiles which are getting DENIED and seeing whether the rules should be added in the PROFILE or as ABSTRACTIONS or TUNABLES or the like.

 Main pain points: